verazuo/verazuo/README.md

 - ❓ Curious about what I have written? 👉 [[ My Publication List ]](https://www.zuozuovera.com/publications/)

-- ⚡ I love reading 📖 , cooking 🍳 , handcrafting 🎨 , RPG games 🎮 , and every creative thing.
+- ⚡ I love reading 📖 , handcrafting 🎨 , RPG games 🎮 , and every creative thing.
 I'm trying to fall in love with fitness 🏃‍♀️, but it hasn't worked out yet 😪 .